gobbyo/IoT/README.md

 1. Set up and configure your Raspberry Pi
 1. Install and Code your Sensor
 1. Send Sensor Data to the Cloud
-1. Send a Command to your Raspberry Pi
+1. Send a Command to your Raspberry Pi from the Cloud